Our employee flu vaccination programs are a great way to ensure that your team are fit and healthy all year round

 What are the possible side effects from the flu shot?

 Common side effects following seasonal flu vaccination include soreness, fever, redness, pain and swelling at the injection site, vomiting and malaise.
 Theses side effects are usually mild and resolve within a few days.
 Allergic reactions usually occur very soon after vaccination so it is important to wait in the allocated area for 15 minutes after being vaccinated.

 How effective is the influenza vaccine?

 The influenza vaccine provides a good level of protection which is 70% – 90% effective in healthy adults.
 It is important to know that it takes around two weeks after vaccination for a person to develop protection against influenza infection.
-Also, the influenza vaccine does not protect against respiratory illness caused by other viruses, such as the common cold.
+Also, the influenza vaccine does not protect against respiratory illnesses caused by other viruses, such as the common cold and COVID.

 Can I catch influenza from the vaccine?

 No. It is impossible to “catch” influenza from the vaccine.
 The influenza vaccine contains only “killed”, inactivated virus particles.
 Because the virus particles are not live, they cannot spread through your respiratory system or cause illness like the real virus.

 Flu Vaccines stimulate your body to produce its own antibodies to the flu virus.
 This takes approximately two weeks after vaccination.
 The seasonal flu vaccine protects against the influenza viruses that research indicates will be most common during the upcoming season.